UK Modern Slavery Act Statement

 Verizon is engaged in an ongoing assessment of the nature and extent of its exposure to the risk of modern slavery occurring in its supply chain by reviewing with our supervisory procurement personnel areas of Verizon’s supply chain that are (i) international and (ii) high-turnover in nature, and (iii) where Verizon had the greatest leverage to influence the actions of such supply chain.
 In most cases, the presence or degree of these risk factors is low enough that direct action is not taken.
-For example, for areas of the Verizon’s supply chain that reflected such risks to varying degrees (logistics services in the Netherlands warehouse, customer services operations in Czech Republic) site visits, interviews with workers and evaluation of employee development programs performed by Verizon’s Supplier Risk Office did not raise further concerns of modern slavery risk.
-A similar exercise has been carried out in relation to providers of call center services for Verizon’s Media business.
-In 2018, we initiated a site visit program for call center vendors supporting our main Verizon Wireless prepaid and post-paid services.
-The program completed visits to facilities in the Philippines and Jamaica, as well as several sites in the United States.
-The protocols for such visits include walk-throughs of the production floor, sampling reviews of HR records, review of worksite safety features, and other indicators of adequate employee treatment.
-We expect to add additional countries to this program in the future.
+For example, for areas of the Verizon’s supply chain that reflected such risks to varying degrees such as call centers, equipment manufacturing, payment collection services, logistics and facilities management site visits, interviews with workers and evaluation of employee development programs performed by Verizon’s SRO did not raise further concerns of modern slavery risk.
+A similar exercise has been carried out in relation to providers of call center services for Verizon Media.
+The protocols for site visits include walk-throughs of the production floor, sampling reviews of HR records, review of worksite safety features, and other indicators of adequate employee treatment.
+We expect to add additional supplier locations to this program in the future.

 The JAC audit activities cooperatively assess and verify compliance with recognized labour, social and environmental standards, including with respect to forced labour, underage labour, and working hours.
 Reviews of pertinent records such as disciplinary log books, age/identity documents, facility rules and grievance records, along with worker interviews, make up part of JAC’s audit process.
 Members of JAC fund shared assessments and audits of their common suppliers; audits are conducted by independent auditors.
 JAC reduces redundancy and increases efficiency in supply-chain audit approaches by auditing shared suppliers once per cycle, using uniform protocols and methods.